Carlos Correa Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.54 team ERA ranks 23rd among all MLB pitching staffs.
+- The Tigers have a 4.45 team ERA that ranks 22nd across all MLB pitching staffs.

-- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (85 total, 1.2 per game).
+- The Tigers rank 19th in baseball in home runs given up (87 total, 1.2 per game).

-- The Tigers will look to Olson (0-2) in his third start of the season.
+- His most recent time out was on Saturday against the Minnesota Twins, when the left-hander tossed six innings, surrendering two earned runs while giving up two hits.

-- His last time out was on Wednesday against the Atlanta Braves, when the right-hander went 3 1/3 innings, surrendering six earned runs while allowing five hits.
+- The 25-year-old has put up an ERA of 6.82, with 8.3 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.